sunileman/ElasticKonductor/README.md

 Total time from configuration to a fully launched ECK cluster generally should take less than 10 minutes.
 The automation; 1ClickECK,  is idempotent.

+Note - Automation deploys OpenEBS which exposes and uses locally attached storage.
+More info, go to the OpenEBS section

 1ClickECK currently deploys
 * EKS, AKS, GKE
 * ECK (Optional)